namoray/vision-workers/docs/build.md

 # Steps setup env, build and run docker image

+## THIS IS TO BUID TO RUN LOCALLY, YOU WONT NEED TO DO THIS TO RUN IT.
+JUST FOLLOW THE READ ME IN IMAGE_SERVER/LLM_SERVER/ORCHESTRATOR

 ### Install cuda toolkit & drivers
 ```bash
 # for cuda versions, choose between 12.2.0 or 11.8.0 only!